Leadwerks/Documentation/Lua/Programming.md

 ## Using Visual Studio Code

+If you prefer, it is possible to use Visual Studio Code for Lua programming.
 To begin programming with Lua and Visual Studio Code, follow these steps:

 1. **Install Visual Studio Code:** Lua development for Ultra Engine is most convenient when using Visual Studio Code.
 If you don't have it installed, you can download it from [Visual Studio Code](https://code.visualstudio.com).